-Imagine a world where your puppy always tells you when they have to go outside and they never have an accident.
+Imagine a world where your puppy always tells you when she has to go outside and she never has an accident.

 Now read on to find out how to make this your reality!

 Your puppy doesn't know you need him to potty outside until you teach him this skill.
 In order to teach our puppies where they should be going, we first have to establish some clear guidelines and communication.
 Most puppies give signals, like sniffing the ground and circling, before they go to the bathroom.
 These signals can be helpful but require you to constantly have eyes on your dog.

 As your little one matures and earns more freedom, it will be helpful to have an audible and reliable signal from your pup that they need to go outside!
 This is why I recommend potty training bells.

 Potty bells are a housetraining tool, similar to a doorbell, that your puppy learns to ring to alert you when it’s time to go out to potty.

 Potty training bells come in many different varieties including:

 Service Desk or Courtesy Bells

 The courtesy desk housetraining doorbell sits on the floor near the door so your puppy can tap it with her paw when it’s time to go potty.